Menu

 In 2023:

-• 100% of children achieved the expected standard in Reading at the end of KS2 (73% achieved this nationally, 2022).
+• 60% of children achieved the expected standard in Reading at the end of KS2, 30% achieved great depth (74% achieved this nationally, 2024).

-• 100% of children achieved the expected standard in Writing at the end of KS2 (71% achieved this nationally, 2022).
+• 60% of children achieved the expected standard in Writing at the end of KS2, 30% achieved greater depth (72% achieved this nationally, 2023).

-• 100% of children achieved the expected standard in Spelling, Grammar and Punctuation at the end of KS2 (72% achieved this nationally, 2022).
+• 60% of children achieved the expected standard in Spelling, Grammar and Punctuation at the end of KS2, 20% achieved greater depth (72% achieved this nationally, 2023).

 We monitor progress and attainment in reading, writing, spelling, speaking and listening.
 Any children who are not making the expected level of progress are given timely interventions to enable them to make good progress.
 Writing in areas of the curriculum other than English is regularly reviewed to ensure it is of the same standard expected in English.
 We ask children in 'pupil voice' meetings to share their views about English lessons, DEAR time, English displays, the books we provide and how they feel about English.
 We consider their views when planning our curriculum, buying new books and designing our environment.